 If you shop at a store on a regular basis, and if payments are typically not an issue for you, then a store card discount may be beneficial.
 With that said, going overboard on this practice – or not being responsible with your bills could really hurt your credit.
 If you only shop there occasionally; or if you have several store cards piled up already – it might be best to just say no.

 A 15% or 20% discount could end up costing you more than you may have bargained for if you slip up on your payments – or sign up for too many, too fast.
-If you’d like to learn more about best credit practices – or if a higher score is on your holiday wish list, the knowledgeable credit crew members at ScoreShuttle may be able to help.
+If you’d like to learn more about best credit practices – or if a higher score is on your holiday wish list, click here to access your credit report and score.

 4. Teamwork Makes the Season Work